joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

 #### Pre-requisites

-* An Azure subscription, with at least Contributor rights to a Resource Group.
+* An Azure subscription _(with at least Contributor rights to a Resource Group)_.
 * Azure PowerShell modules _(_[_Az.Accounts_](https://docs.microsoft.com/en-us/powershell/module/az.accounts/?view=azps-8.2.0&WT.mc_id=AZ-MVP-5004796 "Az.Accounts")_,_ [_Az.Storage_](https://docs.microsoft.com/en-us/powershell/module/az.storage/?view=azps-8.2.0&WT.mc_id=AZ-MVP-5004796 "Az.Storage") _&_ [_AzTables_](https://www.powershellgallery.com/packages/AzTable/ "AzTable")_)_

-_Note: AzTables is not part of the normal Az PowerShell module set and is a separate module that you will need to install (Install-Module AzTables)._
+_Note: AzTables is not part of the standard Az PowerShell module set and is a separate module you will need to install (Install-Module AzTables)._

-We will use a mix of the Azure Portal and PowerShell to deploy this solution from the start to finish; the source data and code can be found directly in the GitHub repository here: [lukemurraynz/PublicHoliday-API](https://github.com/lukemurraynz/PublicHoliday-API "PublicHoliday-API") for reference _(feel free to fork, raise pull requests etc.)._
+We will use a mix of the Azure Portal and PowerShell to deploy this solution from start to finish; you can find the source data and code directly in the GitHub repository here: [lukemurraynz/PublicHoliday-API](https://github.com/lukemurraynz/PublicHoliday-API "PublicHoliday-API") for reference _(feel free to fork, raise pull requests etc.)._

+### Deployment